 Note: It is the general practice among utilities using chloramines to convert from chloramines back to free chlorine during the spring flushing program.
 This periodic conversion back to free chlorine in combination with the flushing program helps to maintain water quality control in the distribution system.
-The switch to free chlorine is effective from March 13, 2002 until May 13, 2002, after this period chloramine will continue to be used as a secondary disinfectant.
+During 2002 the switch to free chlorine was effective from March 13th until May 13th, after this period chloramine will continue to be used as a secondary disinfectant.